nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/booked.md

 ## Default Credentials

-As stated in the [Customizable Parameters](#customizable-parameters) section, the admin username is the administrator's email address that is specified during the deployment process directly from the NMaaS web interface.
+As stated in the [Base tab](#base-tab) section, the admin username is the administrator's email address that is specified during the deployment process directly from the NMaaS web interface.
 The default password is simply `password`.
 Users are strongly encouraged to change the default password of their admin accounts after the initial login.

 ## Configuration wizard